Fidlar: Other projects

-Personal lives and side projects
+Personal life

 Elvis Kuehn (guitar/vocals) and Max Kuehn (drums) are the sons of Greg Kuehn, keyboardist for Long Beach punk legends, T.S.O.L. while Zac Carper (vocals/guitar) is the son of famed surfboard designer John Carper.
 Carper struggled with drug addiction and spent time in rehab for it, inspiring the song "No Waves".
 Bassist Brandon Schwartzel was Carper's friend before joining the band, with the two bonding over drugs and homelessness.
 The four have been performing together as FIDLAR since 2009.
 Carper was born in Hawaii, while the Kuehn brothers were born in Los Angeles, and Schwartzel was born in San Diego.

-As well as all being members of FIDLAR, each member of the band has side-projects they are in: